objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 leading to redundancy and complicating the caching infrastructure.

 To address caching challenges in EO, we closely examined existing caching systems.
-Maven's caching mechanisms operate at the level of `phases` and individual project modules.
+However, we cannot use them.
-However, we require a caching mechanism at the level of `goals`.
+We require a caching mechanism at the level of `goals`.
-Consequently, the existing caching systems in Maven do not align with our requirements for resolving present issues.
-Furthermore, we cannot use the `ccache` as the basis for creating caching in EO because `ccache` is a high-level tool and cannot work with individual compilation tasks.
-The concept of `Gradle Incremental build` bears resemblance to a tool that is essential for our purposes.
-It has the capability to manage separate compilation tasks based on inputs and outputs.
-However, an incremental build in Gradle may be redundant for the EO.
-In contrast to other programming languages, EO currently lacks pre-existing libraries that can be integrated into the project.
-Consequently, there is no need to generate a fingerprint for each task's data.
+In fact, we don't need to invent a new caching mechanism for EO.
 Instead, it suffices to verify the last modification time of the files involved in EO compilation.
 The modification time of the preceding task must not exceed that of the subsequent one.
 As each task possesses directories for input and output data, accessing the desired file via an absolute path enables retrieval of essential information, as file name and last modified time, from the file attributes without reading the file context.

-### Conclusion
-Summarizing the work completed, we can outline the following:
-1) We highlighted the main problems of the current caching mechanism in EO.
-The problems stem from both the logic of the code and its architecture.
-2) We examined existing project build systems and realized that the EO language is much simpler than existing programming languages.
-This realization led us to conclude that existing caching methods are redundant for EO.
-3) We proposed ideas to solve problems in the current caching implementation.